 If you get a clean bill of health, your morning headaches may mean you are suffering from chronic tension or migraine headaches.
 You’re not alone.
-About four percent of the population has chronic daily headaches, as do 40 to 60 percent of patients seeking treatment from headache centers.
-In most cases, these morning headaches are “transformed migraines,” meaning that they started out as migraines which became more frequent and more like tension headaches.
-Some people who have chronic daily morning headaches have common tension headaches (pain that is mild to moderate, may feel like it is pressing or tightening on the head, and felt on both sides of the head).
+About four percent of the population has chronic daily headaches, as do up to 80 percent of patients seeking treatment from headache centers.
+In most cases, these morning headaches are “transformed migraines,” meaning that they started out as migraines, which became more frequent and more like tension headaches.
+Some people who have chronic daily morning headaches have common tension headaches (pain that is mild to moderate may feel like it is pressing or tightening on the head, and felt on both sides of the head).
 These headaches often respond well to massage therapy and stress reduction techniques such as breathing exercises and meditation.
 In most cases, transformed migraines are due to taking too many painkillers.
 If you take pain medication (prescription or over-the-counter) for headache relief, your morning headaches may be the result of overnight “withdrawal” from the caffeine and other components commonly found in these medications.
 If so, the only solution is to stop taking them.
-Depending on how long you’ve been using them, going “cold turkey” can be very difficult and can temporarily lead to even more severe headaches.
+Depending on how long you’ve been using them, going “cold turkey” can be very challenging and can temporarily lead to even more severe headaches.
 For this reason, it is best to withdraw from the drugs under the supervision of a neurologist who specializes in treating headaches.

 Andrew Weil, M.D.